iiasa/ece-docs/scenario-databases.rst

 You can also run the project workflow locally (on your computer) before submission to an IIASA database instance, to make sure that the validation and processing works.
-See :ref:`local-processing` for more information!
+See :ref:`local-processing` for more information.

+The workflow for processing files uploaded via the IIASA Scenario Explorer is implemented in a modular fashion.
+It is possible to execute programs, code and tools developed by (non-IIASA) research partners as part of the processing workflow if the tool follows the :ref:`processing-requirements`.

 .. _GitHub: https://www.github.com